GpSinghJadon/pokemon/README.md

 Go to the below URL to access the application. http://0.0.0.0:5000/<api-endpoint>

-Note: incase the application is not available you can check the IP of your application with the below command.
+Note: in case the application is not available you can check the IP of your application with the below command.

 `make inspect`